 Many children and adults with autism, consciously or unconsciously, chew, suck or bite non-edible objects such as pencils, sleeves and even themselves.
-This is a form of self-stimulatory behaviour that is used to reduce fear, sooth anxieties or deal with issues around sensory processing
+This is a form of self-stimulatory behavior that is used to reduce fear, sooth anxieties or deal with issues around sensory processing

-Although many people without autism indulge in this kind of behaviour (twirling hair around your finger, biting your nails tapping your fingers etc.), it can become a problem for some parents of children with autism if their child chews clothes, inappropriate non-food items or has a tendency to chew their fingers.
+Although many people without autism indulge in this kind of behavior (twirling hair around your finger, biting your nails tapping your fingers, etc.), it can become a problem for some parents of children with autism if their child chews clothes, inappropriate non-food items or has a tendency to chew their fingers.
 While there are many strategies to reduce chewing, it is one of the more manageable forms of stimming (self-stimulating behaviour) and as such may be preferable to pacing up & down, making loud noises or engaging in self-injurious behaviours such as head-banging or punching to the head.

-However, as many a carer of a person with autism knows chewing can result in problems.Chewing on clothes results in dirty soggy cuffs or collars and in our house has led to a very short life expectancy for some clothes.
+However, as many a carer of a person with autism knows chewing can result in problems.Chewing on clothes results in dirty, soggy cuffs or collars and in our house has led to a very short life expectancy for some clothes.
 This is especially true if your child frequently chews his (or her) collar after taking a drink – there is no laundry product on earth that is saving a tee-shirt after a day of chewing & cranberry juice!
 School supplies die in huge numbers too.
-Not just chewed pencils but biros, rulers, erasers – you name it they’ve chewed it and a child who has just chewed his way through half a pack of permanent markers is not a pretty sight, trust me, I speak from experience on this one.
+Not just chewed pencils but biros, rulers, erasers – you name it they’ve chewed it, and a child who has just chewed his way through half a pack of permanent markers is not a pretty sight, trust me, I speak from experience on this one.

-We found that chewing behaviours may cause some problems but they also soothe and provide a way to cope with a stressful situation or to find much needed sensory stimulation.
+We found that chewing behaviours may cause some problems, but they also soothe and provide a way to cope with a stressful situation or to find much needed sensory stimulation.

 One of the first things to do is to give your child something else to chew.
 Some parents choose to give their children mints or gum, but too much sugar can further tooth decay, and gum can be messy.
 Better than foods are items designed for older child & adult chewing (not teething toys or those designed for infants) provide your child with the sensory input they want but prevents them from chewing things you don’t want them to.